ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The parameter 'sign_enc_key' is also included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter specifies the Signature Encryption Key of the OSCORE Group, encoded as a CBOR byte string.
 The Group Manager derives the Signature Encryption Key from the group keying material, as per {{Section 2.1.9 of I-D.ietf-core-oscore-groupcomm}}.
 This parameter MUST be present.

-In order to verify signatures in the group (see {{Section 7.5 of I-D.ietf-core-oscore-groupcomm}}), the signature verifier relies on: the data retrieved from the 2.05 (Content) Signature Verification Data Response; the public keys of the group members signing the messages to verify, retrieved from those members' authentication credentials that can be obtained as defined in {{sec-pub-keys}}; and the public key of the Group Manager, retrieved from the Group Manager's authentication credential that can be obtained as defined in {{sec-gm-pub-key}}.
+In order to verify signatures in the group (see {{Section 7.5 of I-D.ietf-core-oscore-groupcomm}}), the signature verifier relies on: the data retrieved from the 2.05 (Content) Signature Verification Data Response; the public keys of the group members signing the messages to verify, retrieved from those members' authentication credentials that can be obtained as defined in {{sec-pub-keys}}; and the public key of the Group Manager, retrieved from the Group Manager's authentication credential that can be obtained as defined in {{sec-gm-pub-key-signature-verifier}}.

 {{fig-verif-data-req-resp}} gives an overview of the exchange described above,  while {{fig-verif-data-req-resp-ex}} shows an example of Signature Verification Data Request-Response.